 World Health Day can also be an important day to reflect on your own health as it reflects to the yearly theme.
 Has depression touched your life—and what would you like to do differently in the future?

-How to Participate in World Health Day
+How to Celebrate World Health Day

 1. Check out the WHO website for campaign information